Free «Kant's Doctrine of Republican Peace and Its Reconsideration by Habermas» Essay Paper

 However, the philosopher does not perceive the republican state and perpetual peace to be utopian scenery for the humankind, even though such objectives are not easy to attain.
 Kant considers practical life to be the judge of time meaning that every nation has an idea of perpetual peace as an ultimate goal of the international relations, and via their development and occurrence of the civil society this idea becomes probable in the future.

 In the 20th century, Kant’s conception of perpetual peace becomes relevant because of the drastic political and social transformations.
 Due to the general expectations, it was significant to evaluate the potential of Kant’s ideas and their possible realization.
-Habermas reconsiders Kant’s doctrine in the context of thee happenings in the modern society and its perspectives.
+Habermas reconsiders Kant’s doctrine in the context of the happpenings in the modern society and its perspectives.
 He perceives perpetual peace to be anachronistic and irrelevant because it contradicts “the background of the specific historical experiences of his time.
 Both now separate us from Kant” (Habermas 166).

 According to Habermas, Kant’s conception is idealistic because the philosopher appeals to the rational necessity of the republican order and further establishment of perpetual peace.
 Kant as a classical representative of the Enlightenment does not suggest any practical mechanisms of obtaining perpetual peace and its maintenance in the global community.